🎬 That's a Wrap for GraphQLConf 2024! • Watch the Videos • Check out the recorded talks and workshops

 }

-If you are using Node.js, we recommend looking at the list of server implementations.
+If you use Node.js, we recommend looking at the list of JS server implementations.